openlab-at-city-tech/openlab/wp-content/plugins/google-docs-shortcode/readme.txt

 Tested up to: 4.4.x
 Stable tag: 0.4

-Easily embed a Google Doc into your blog posts
+Embed a Google Drive item (document, spreadsheet, presentation, form) into your blog posts with the provided "Google Drive" block or with the "gdoc" shortcode.

 == Description ==